 The people who post repair videos on youtube are well meaning.
 But many times they’re showing you a hack way to do the job.
 They skip past critical information like torque specs and alignment settings.
 Tightening some parts without a torque wrench can cause major part failure, costing you a small fortune down the road.
 They kinda skip that part.
 I mean, nobody ever comes back to re-do the video and say, “Oh yeah, I forgot to tell you about this!”

 A professional shop manual will give you all the torque specs, step-by-step instructions for disassebmly and re-assembly and they’ll provide diagrams.

 Aftermarket printed repair manuals

 You can buy a Haynes or Chiltons manual online or at any auto parts store.
 Congratulations, you just saved money.
 The downside?
-In my opinion you just got a fraction of your money’s worth.
+In my opinion you just very little value for your money.
 That’s because printed shop manuals combine multiple model years into one book to save money.
-Car and truck makers change things every year, and procedures, wiring diagrams and specifications change from year to year.
+Car and truck makers change things every year, and procedures, wiring diagrams and specifications change from year to year and even model to model.
 So the books are cheap.
 But in some cases, you’ll have the wrong information for your particular year, model and engine combination.
 So you get what you pay for.

 Factory shop manuals are the best

 If you have an older car, I strongly recommend going on ebay to buy a genuine factory shop manual.
 They’re simply the best.
 They not only give you step-by-step instructions, but they also explain how the systems work so you can diagnose them.
 They’re worth every penny.
 BUT, there’s still a better way to get repair information.

 Professional online shop manuals from Alldata and Mitchel on Demand